 I look forward to reading books, when time permits, that feature balanced and comprehensive overviews — as Burke (2005) and Macfie (2002) have provided regarding their respective topics — of debates regarding instrumental reason, neoliberalism, and climate change.

 I find it significant that the discussion related to decentring focuses on concepts such as the decentring of the scholarly viewpoint, and the introduction of the multiple viewpoint in historical narration.
 The role of the individual scholar — and thus of individualism — remains strong, in both destabilization and decentring.

 In the latter movement, the scholar is in a position to set up a multiple viewpoint, as Richard Price (1990) has done, but remains the source of the creative impulse; that person remains the director (among other roles) of the production.
-In the context of decentring, however, the scholar have more of an opportunity to stand back and let other voices be heard.
-In network analysis, such an opportunity does not appear, from what I can gather, to be as readily available.
+In the context of decentring, however, the scholar has more of an opportunity to stand back and let other voices be heard.
+In network analysis, such an opportunity does not appear as readily available.

 A Feb.
 18, 2020 London School of Economics article is entitled: “Book Review: Narrative Economics: How Stories Go Viral and Drive Major Economic Events by Robert J. Shiller.”
 The reviewer argues that Shiller’s perspective covers a stretch of ground, but after that ground has been covered an alternative mode of narration may be more productive.